Our vision: To be the premier research institute on human sexuality and relationships

 Our mission: To foster and promote a greater understanding of human sexuality and relationships through research, outreach, education, and historical preservation

 Established in 1947, the Kinsey Institute is the trusted source for critical issues in sexuality, gender, and reproduction.

 The Flower of Aphrodite is the symbol of the Kinsey Institute.
-In Greek mythology, Aphrodite is the goddess of love, beauty, and sexual rapture.
-Her flower, the red anemone, symbolizes love and the rebirth of spring.
-Six vesica piscii comprise the stylized flower.
-Aphrodite held the number six sacred for its representation of equilibrium, harmony, and balance.
+In Greek mythology, Aphrodite is the goddess of desire, love, sexuality, and maternal reproduction.
+The stylized red anemone, a flower associated with her, is composed of six vesica piscii.
+Ancient Greeks held the number six sacred for its representation of equilibrium, harmony, and balance.

-Love is more than an emotion.
-It is essential to our individual and collective well-being.
-Your support will help the Kinsey Institute advance research and education in the science of love and give a diverse field of researchers the resources they need to make new discoveriesPledge your support
+Sexuality and intimate relationships are essential to our individual and collective well-being.
+Your support will help the Kinsey Institute advance research and education in the science of love, sexuality, and well-being, and give a diverse field of researchers the resources they need to make new discoveries.Pledge your support